 David Hemenway, Ph.D., is an economist and director of the Harvard Injury Control Research Center and the Harvard Youth Violence Prevention Center.
 A former Pew Fellow on Injury Control, he was a Senior Soros Justice Fellow and held a Robert Wood Johnson Investigator Award in Health Policy Research.
 He is past president of the National Association of Injury Control Research Centers and won the Excellence in Science Award from the injury section of the American Public Health Association.
 In 2012 he was recognized by the Centers for Disease Control as one of the twenty “most influential injury and violence professionals over the past twenty years.”
-Dr. Hemenway is the sole author of five books and first-author of 60 peer-reviewed journal articles on such topics as motor vehicle crashes, falls, fractures, fires, suicides, and child abuse.
+Dr. Hemenway is the sole author of five books and author of over 240 journal articles on such topics as motor vehicle crashes, firearms, falls, fractures, fires, suicides, and child abuse.
 His most recent book is a collection of success stories in injury prevention.
 Dr. Hemenway has won 10 teaching awards.

 For more information on Dr. Hemenway visit: